vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

 ssh_user: <username>
 ```

-#### <a name="zk"></a>DC/OS cluster with 3 masters, an Exhibitor/ZooKeeper backed by ZooKeeper, http load balancer master discovery, public agent node, and Google DNS
+#### <a name="zk"></a>DC/OS cluster with three masters, an Exhibitor/ZooKeeper backed by ZooKeeper, masters that have an HTTP load balancer in front of them, one public agent node, five private agents, and Google DNS

 ```yaml
 ---